Study period abroad

 The Danish state educational support (SU) can be awarded for a study period abroad if the Danish educational institution accepts the study period abroad as part of the current Danish study programme.
 This means that credits must be awarded for the study period in question.
 Where a study period abroad of 12 months is only given 6 months' credits in the Danish study programme, the state educational support can only be awarded for 6 months.

 Foreign citizens who are entitled to receive SU for study programmes in Denmark may also receive SU for study periods abroad.
 Please be aware however, that if you are entitled to receive SU on the basis of your status as a worker under EU law, you must still meet the conditions as a worker under EU law during your study period abroad.
-For more information, see "You start an internship or a project-oriented placement".
+For more information, see "You start a study period abroadt".

 The Danish educational institution must accept the study period abroad as entitling the student to support.
 A supplementary grant cannot be awarded for tuition fees during study periods abroad.